Total absorption of tailored incoming signals by black holes: Total virtual absorption by a barrier potential

 Exciting the system with a frequency slightly (10\% or more) off \eqref{VA_double} results in much smaller values of trapped energy.
 Likewise, one can excite the barrier with a packet with $\Omega_{\rm I}$ artificially set to zero.
 We observe a similar result: the imaginary component keeps the excitation and it hinders any reflection until the signal is cutoff.
 Indeed, exciting the system with a monochromatic wave ($\Omega_{\rm I}=0$) we see immediate reflection as soon as the incident wave arrives.
 The wave with VA frequency gives reflection flux only after the excitation ceases.

 We tested a number of other systems, with the same outcome: the presence of a real total absorption mode results in actual absorption and therefore transmission through the barrier, even if the mode is low energy.
 Complex VA modes translate to virtual absorption, whereby the system stores the energy for as long as the excitation is active and then releases it.
-This applies, in particular, to a purely imaginary VA mode.
+This applies, in particular, to a purely imaginary VA mode such as so called algebraically special modes.
+However, these modes have $0$ quality factor (i.e $\Re(\omega)/\Im(\omega)$) which makes time domain simulations hard to construct.
+In absence of a real part for the characteristic frequency, their propagation properties are also less clear.
+These modes deserve to be investigated in detail, but they are not within the scope of this work.

 The phenomenon is general: resonances in the complex plane can be assessed with carefully crafted ID.
-Indeed, we can also stimulate a single barrier from {\it both} directions in a finely tuned way, to obtain virtual absorption.
-For a single rectangular barrier, a VA mode occurs at the complex conjugate of the characteristic QNMs of the system, which are roots of
+To emulate this phenomena in the case of a single barrier potential, we need to modify slightly the experiment, and also stimulate a single barrier from {\it both} directions in a finely tuned way.
+This strategy results in adapting the original boundary conditions to impose only ingoing waves from both sides of the barrier.
+The resulting modes, thus, correspond to the complex conjugate of the characteristic QNMs of the system.

 There are an infinity of solutions to this equation for any fixed $L,\,V_0$.
 For $L=1$, $V_0=16$ for example, we find one solution at $\omega_{\rm VA}=4.25316 + 0.12731i$.